-Economic package to build self-reliant India, not isolate: Nirmala Sitharaman
+Economic package to build self-reliant but not isolationist India: Nirmala Sitharaman

 What to expect from Nirmala Sitharaman's presser on Rs 20 lakh crore financial package

-Aatma-nirbhar Bharat' does not imply isolationism or becoming exclusionist.
-Wewill build capacities, skill people and compete globally acquiring strengths.
+Atma-nirbhar Bharat' does not imply isolationism or becoming exclusionist.
+We will build capacities, skill people and compete globally acquiring strengths.
 We will build the local.
 After all, every global brand began with their local strength.
 We shall integrate with GVCs.

 She laid out a comprehensive vision after a "wide and deep consultation with several sections of our society".
 "These discussions were held at various levels," she said.